CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker.md

 :::
 #### SSO Integration

-If you’d like to set up SSO integration, please see [this doc](../on-premises/sso.md) for configuration steps and additional environment variables that must be configured in the container.
+If you'd like to set up SSO integration, see [Single Sign-On (SSO) Support](/on-premises/sso/sso.md) for configuration steps and additional environment variables that must be configured in the container.

 #### StatsD/Prometheus Integration (CodeTogether 4.2+)